Maykerh/fastfeet/README.md

 After all the dependencies installed, you need to configure a .env file with your environment variables,  use the .env.example file to fill the variables correctly

+If your server is running on localhost, use the machine IP as the APP_URL, if you use "localhost", maybe the images won't load in the mobile app

 With the environment variables set, prepare the database with the commands below

 ```bash